TMHSDigital/Static_Chess/docs/ARCHITECTURE.md

 > **Skeleton Implementation Available: `js/drag.js`**

-To implement drag and drop for pieces:
+To implement drag and drop for pieces (integrated with click-based flow):

 1. Update `config.js` to enable the DRAG_AND_DROP feature flag
 2. Add the `drag.js` script to `index.html`: